When a B-47 Bomber flew under the Mackinac Bridge

 .

-On April 24th, 1959; U.S. Air Force Captain John S. Lappo, a WW2, Korean War and Vietnam Veteran was flying a USAF RB-47E 6 engine bomber aircraft, along with his five-man crew as they were returning to Lockbourne Air Force base near Columbus, Ohio.
+On April 24th, 1959, U.S. Air Force Captain John S. Lappo, a WW2 and Korean War Veteran was flying a USAF RB-47E 6-engine bomber aircraft, along with his five-man crew as they were returning to Lockbourne Air Force base near Columbus, Ohio.

-As the Mackinac Bridge came into view, Capt Lappo succumbed to a temptation that has flashed through the mind of almost every pilot since the birth of powered flight... called to his crew "I'm taking her under" and pushed the nose of the massive 230,000 pound Strategic Air Command nuclear bomber forward, towards the waters of Lake Michigan and directly at "Mighty Mac" at a speed of over 400 miles per hour.
-The RB-47 Stratojet screaming just over the whitecaps of the lake, streaked cleanly through the 150-foot clearance underneath the Mackinack Bridge, then pulling her nose up allowing her to climb like a homesick angel.
+As the Mackinac Bridge came into view, Capt Lappo succumbed to a temptation that has flashed through the mind of almost every pilot since the birth of powered flight... he called to his crew "I'm taking her under" and pushed the nose of the massive 230,000-pound Strategic Air Command nuclear bomber forward towards the waters of Lake Michigan and directly at "Mighty Mac" at over 400 miles per hour.
+The RB-47 Stratojet screaming just over the whitecaps of the lake, streaked cleanly through the 150-foot clearance underneath the Mackinac Bridge, then pulled her nose up and away from the surface waters of Lake Michigan.

 .

-Unfortunately, not all crew members aboard were pleased with the Captains decision, namely a new navigator who at the time was not known to be the Generals son...a fact that would have some implications after the somewhat historical flight.
+Unfortunately, not all crew members aboard were pleased with the Captain's decision.
+Namely a new navigator who unknown to the rest of the crew, was the General's son...a fact that would have some implications after the somewhat historical flight.
 That flight was the last flight for Captain Lappo.

-Caps.
-John S. Lappo remained in the air force, as an aircraft maintenance officer, and after thirty years of service, he retired with honors as a lieutenant colonel.
+Captain Lappo remained in the Air Force as an aircraft maintenance officer and after thirty years of service, he retired with honors as a Lieutenant Colonel.

 .